 A new partnership between 1CapApp and Videolinq helps broadcasters add real-time closed captioning on live video sent to social media platforms.
 The workflow is simple, cost-effective, and efficient.
 All you will need is a stenograph operator, access to a 1CapApp account, and any Videolinq plan.
-Here is what you need to do:

 Open a Videolinq account and login to the media dashboard.
 Create a Channel, a destination(s), and a video Source.
 Important: only video from an RTMP source is supported to add real-time closed captioning to a live stream.

 Click the "CC" icon under the channel preview player.
 Select the 3rd option "Closed captioning is not in the video" and copy the credentials.